 The concept of a defect in tenancy law and the reduction of rent

-In the area of tenancy law warranty law, a reduction of the rent according to § 536 BGB can be considered if a defect is present.
+In the area of tenancy law warranty law, a reduction of the rent according to Section 536 BGB can be considered if a defect is present.
 In addition, the tenant may claim rectification of the defect, damages or termination of the tenancy.
 The subjective definition of a defect applies.
 The defect always exists if the actual condition of the flat deviates negatively from the target condition.
 The “target condition” is determined according to what was contractually agreed between the parties to the tenancy agreement.
 A material defect exists if the agreed condition of the rental object deviates from the actual condition.
-A defect of title, on the other hand, always exists if the use of the flat is impaired or deprived by the rights of third parties.
+A defect of title, on the other hand, always exists if the use of the apartment is impaired or deprived by the rights of third parties.

 The landlord is obliged to maintain the flat in the condition stipulated in the contract.
 A defect in the rented property must restrict its utility value in order for the rent to be reduced.
 The rent is then reduced by operation of law.
 The reduction does not have to be declared.
 The tenant does not have to apply to the landlord or to a court.
 However, if a defect occurs, it should be reported to the landlord without culpable hesitation.
 The notification sets the point in time from which a reduction can be accepted and remedied by the landlord.
 The notice of defect must be sufficiently specific to enable the landlord to recognise the defect and take action.

-Failure to give notice of defects under section 536c (2) BGB
+Failure to give notice of defects under Section 536c (2) BGB

 A late notice is equivalent to a failure to give notice of a defect.
 If the tenant fails to give notice of a defect pursuant to Section 536 c (2) BGB, claims for reduction, damages or termination may be excluded.
 The landlord should be given a reasonable period of time to remedy the defect.
 If this period expires unsuccessfully, the tenant may remedy the defect himself and demand reimbursement of the costs from the landlord.
-There is also the possibility from this point on that the landlord will have to bear the lawyer’s fees incurred thereafter as damage caused by delay according to § 286 BGB.
+There is also the possibility from this point on that the landlord will have to bear the lawyer’s fees incurred thereafter as damage caused by delay according to Section 286 BGB.
 If the tenant is uncertain about the existence of the defect or the amount of a reduction, it is recommended that he pays the rent with reservation in order to avoid termination without notice by the landlord.

 The reduction of rent is excluded, for example, in the case of a contractual agreement, insignificant defects, knowledge of rental defects at the time of conclusion of the contract, grossly negligent ignorance of rental defects, unconditional acceptance of the rental object, breach of the duty of notification by the tenant, a rental defect for which the tenant is responsible and default of acceptance of the removal of defects.